-Current assets consist of cash, cash equivalents, accounts receivable and prepaids.
-The \$0.4 million increase in current assets from the previous year is largely attributable to an increase in cash held offset by decreases in net accounts receivable and prepaids.
-Accounts receivable totaled \$0.3 million at the end of fiscal year 2018.
-This is a \$0.1 million decrease from the \$0.4 million of accounts receivable at the end of fiscal year 2017, primarily as a result of an increase in the bad debt allowance.
+Current assets consist of cash, cash equivalents, accounts receivable and prepaid assets.
+The \$2.6 million increase in current assets from the previous year is largely attributable to an increase in cash.
+Accounts receivable increased, slightly offset by a decrease in prepaid assets.
+Accounts receivable totaled \$0.6 million at the end of fiscal year 2019.
+This is a \$0.3 million increase from the \$0.3 million of accounts receivable at the end of fiscal year 2018, primarily as a result of vendor recoveries agreed upon prior to the end of the fiscal year to be settled in cash.
 Investment of cash is handled by the State of Connecticut Treasurer's Office, which invests cash balances in a Short-Term Investment Fund ("STIF") on behalf of State agencies.
 COSC does not carry any other separate investments.

-Non-current assets increased 28% from \$2.4 million at June 30, 2017, to \$3.1 million at June 30, 2018.
-Net capital assets account for all the non-current assets.
-At June 30, 2018, capital assets in service totaled \$7.2 million, offset by \$4.1 million in accumulated depreciation; this compared with \$6.3 million and \$3.9 million, respectively, at the end of fiscal year 2017.
-The increase in fiscal 2018 was related to the refresh of a technological data center.
+Non-current assets decreased 24% from \$3.1 million at June 30, 2018, to \$2.3 million at June 30, 2019.
+Net capital assets account for the total amount of non-current assets.
+At June 30, 2019, capital assets in service totaled \$5.8 million, offset by \$3.4 million in accumulated depreciation; this compared with \$7.2 million and \$4.1 million, respectively, at the end of fiscal year 2018.
+The decrease in fiscal 2019 was related to a slow down of capital expenditures as compared to the refresh of a technological data center in 2018.

 Current liabilities consist primarily of accrued payroll and related benefits, unearned revenue, and accounts payable.
-Total current liabilities were \$2.4 million at the end of fiscal year 2018, representing a \$0.2 million increase from fiscal year 2017.
-The most significant current liabilities were employee salary and fringe benefits payable of \$1.2 million and unapplied payments of \$0.6 million, primarily collected in advance for the following summer semester.
-Additional current liabilities include vendor accounts payable of \$0.1 million, and \$0.6 million for the estimated value of accrued compensated absences (sick and vacation time benefits) that will be paid within the coming year to employees who terminate or retire.
+Total current liabilities were \$2.3 million at the end of fiscal year 2019, representing a \$0.1 million decrease from fiscal year 2018.
+The most significant current liability was employee salary and fringe benefits payable of \$0.9 million.
+Additional current liabilities include unearned tuition revenue, accrued compensated abscences (sick and vacation time benefits) that will be paid within the coming year.

-Non-current liabilities consist of \$20.8 million in pension liability, \$26.0 million in other post-employment benefit liabilities and long-term accrued compensated absences ("ACA") of \$0.7 million-to be paid out to terminating employees over time in the future beyond one year.
-The increase in non-current liabilities is related to the increases in the pension liability of \$5.2 million.
+Non-current liabilities consist of \$21.2 million in pension liability, \$25.6 million in other post-employment benefit liabilities and long-term accrued compensated absences ("ACA") of \$0.8 million- to be paid out to terminating employees over time in the future beyond one year.
+Total non-current liabilities remained flat between 2019 and 2018 with slight increases in the pension liability offset by a decrease in the other post-employement benefit liability.
 The total ACA liability coupled with the pension and other post-employment benefit liabilities exceed the assets of COSC, and causes the unrestricted net position balance to be negative.
-In practice, however, the ACA liability represents the total payout should 100% of the employees resign immediately while the pension and other post-employment benefit liabilities are funded through historical contributions paid to the State of Connecticut and State of Connecticut general fund dollars not allocated to COSC rather than through COSC's net position.
+In practice, however, the ACA liability represents the total payout should 100% of the employees resign immediately while the pension and other post-employment benefit liabilities reflect the allocation of a small share of the State of Connecticut's unfunded pension and OPEB liabilities and The State of Connecticut and State of Connecticut is resolving these liabilities through amortization over approximately 25 years using general fund appropriations to COSC and not using dollars attached to COSC's net position.